 Any woman who is struggling to conceive knows the saying "just relax" doesn't help the situation.
 The more you try to relax and not think about babies, the more you think about babies.

 Getting married and having babies has been drummed into us since childhood.
 You know how the song goes.
 Ed and Lucy sitting in a tree, K-I-S-S-I-N-G. First comes love.
 Then comes marriage.
-Then comes baby in a carriage!
+Then comes baby in a baby carriage!
 For some, the dream of becoming a wife and mother comes easily and quickly.
-For others, well, not so easy.
+For others, well, not so easy or so quickly.

 For some, the dream of becoming a wife and mother comes easily and quickly.

 When you start trying to make a baby, it's all exciting, and you're confident that it will happen quickly.
-First, you innocently download an ovulation app a friend told you about - she fell preggers within a month of using it.
+First, you innocently download an ovulation app a friend told you about - she got preggers within a month of using it.
 But when it doesn't happen immediately, you feel disappointed and start looking into taking the right steps.
-This can quickly descend into buying all kinds of TTC (trying to conceive) kits such as ovulation sticks, sperm-friendly lube, and prenatal vitamins.
+This can quickly descend into buying all kinds of trying to conceive (TTC) kits such as ovulation sticks, sperm-friendly lube, and prenatal vitamins.

 A few months go by with no luck, and it becomes an obsession.

-We women are so used to being in control of our lives and making things happen that when faced with a situation we can't control; we begin to panic.
-Unfortunately, falling pregnant is one of those things, no matter how much you try and plan for it.
+We women are so used to being in control of our lives and making things happen that when faced with a situation we can't control, we begin to panic.
+Unfortunately, becoming pregnant is one of those things, no matter how much you try and plan for it.
 Only a small percentage of couples can get pregnant within the first few months.
-It is common for women to experience delays or infertility whether you are in your 20s, 30s, or 40s.
+It's common for women to experience delays or infertility whether you are in your 20s, 30s, or 40s.

 According to research from the University of Edinburgh, about 95% of 30-year-old women have only 12% of their ovarian cells left (possible future eggs).
 Once a woman reaches 40, only 3% of those cells remain.
 But don't let this freak you out.
 Females start with around 600,000 cells before birth.
 Even if you lose 88% of them by age 30, you still have 72,000 cells left!